aminnie/Ketron-EVM-MIDI-Controller/README.md

 - Adafruit Midi Library: https://docs.circuitpython.org/projects/midi/en/latest/api.html#adafruit_midi.system_exclusive.SystemExclusive.from_bytes
 - The Starter kit is an assemble only, and requires no soldering or electronics experience.

-The latest version of the Macropad based EVM controller embedded in a case with low profile key switches and new keycaps:
+The EVM Pad controller embedded in a case with low profile key switches and LED window keycaps:

 ![EVMPad](resources/AMEVMPad.jpg)

-Why use the Macropad RP2040 to control the Ketron: The Macropad has plain old PC USB HID keyboard drivers - just like the countless cheap keypads you fill find on Amazon.
-However, none of these cheap devices and even some dedicated MIDI controllers support sending SysEx messages and or customization.
+Why use the Macropad RP2040 to control the Ketron: The Macropad has USB HID keyboard drivers - just like the countless keypads you fill find on Amazon.
+However, these devices and even some dedicated MIDI controllers do not support sending MIDI SysEx messages.
 Ketron exposes a hardware MIDI pedal interface on the EVM, but also has generously provided a MIDI over USB implmenetation.
-This controller is coded to send MIDI CC and SysEX messages using the Adafruit Circuit Python library.
+This controller is coded to send MIDI CC and SysEX messages over USB using the Adafruit Circuit Python library.

 ### Macropad Controller Button support:

-The USB based MIDI Controller supports the most often used Arranger buttons via SysEx messages as an alternative to the hardware Pedal interface.
-Button assignmeents can be changed by modifying the values in the key mappings table.
+The USB based MIDI Controller supports the most often used Arranger functions via SysEx messages as an alternative to the Ketron hardware Pedal device.
+Button assignmeents can be changed by modifying the values in a config file saved on the controller's USB drive.

 The controller is currently configured to the following EVM SysEx messages: